RSNet: A Light Framework for The Detection of SAR Ship Detection: PROPOSED METHOD

-where $B$ is the batch size and $n$ represents the number of the input channels.
-Then a depthwise convolution is employed to capture local features $L$, and another depthwise convolution with a dilation rate $d$ is applied to capture the surrounding features $S$:

-The $L$ and $S$ are concatenated, normalized, and activated, generating the global context feature $F_{glo}$ through the global feature extraction module:
+The ContextGuided block takes the input feature map and performs a series of operations, defined as: The processing steps within the ContextGuided block can be expressed as follows: where $n$ represents the number of the input channels.
+Then a depthwise convolution is employed to capture local features $L$, and another depthwise convolution with a dilation rate $d$ is applied to capture the surrounding features $S$: The $L$ and $S$ are concatenated, normalized, and activated, generating the global context feature $F_{glo}$ through the global feature extraction module:

 Finally, the output of the Context Guided Block is computed by adding the input to the global context refinement output: